Skip to content

 Any sophont is entitled to the following rights:

-• Right to Sustenance: Any sophont may not be deprived of essential sustenance, including food, water, and charge.
+1. Right to sustenance: Any sophont may not be deprived of essential sustenance, including food, water, or other needs for basic survival.

-• Right to Medical Aid: Any sophont may not be deprived of medical aid necessary to survive without suffering, provided it is available.
+2. Right to medical aid: Any sophont may not be deprived of medical aid necessary to survive, provided it is available.

-• Freedom of Movement: If there is not risk of harm to self or others, or of escape from legal detention, a sophont should not be restrained.
+3. Freedom of movement: If there is not a risk of harm to self or others, or of escape from legal detention, a sophont should not be restrained.

-• Right to Legal Council: Any sophont may not be denied the right to legal council provided any is available, even in custody.
+4. Right to legal counsel: Any sophont may not be denied the right to legal counsel, provided one is available, even in custody.

 Hiring Procedure